JamesParkNINJA/acf-repeater-tabs/README.md

 ## Using the plugin

+### WARNING: There are a few bugs currently being worked on, foremost being nested repeaters not tabbing correctly.
+Will wupdate asap.

 The plugin extends repeaters following the "Block" styling.

 Simply install and activate, the plugin will detect any repeater rows using "Block".